maddada/vivaldi-mods-manager/README.md

 # 🎨 Vivaldi Mods Manager

+Explanation of how to install the mods: https://youtu.be/rZyOo-zy4n4

 A simple, cross-platform tool for installing and managing Vivaldi browser modifications.

 > **Get more mods**: [Vivaldi Forums - Modifications](https://forum.vivaldi.net/category/52/modifications)